How To Grow Habanero Peppers

 4. Start Seeds Indoors

 Starting seeds early allows your habaneros, which grow naturally near the equator, to have a longer growing season.
-Waiting until April or May to start pepper seeds would result in underdeveloped plants, lower yields, and unripe peppers come harvest time.
+Waiting until April or May to start pepper seeds could result in underdeveloped plants, lower yields, and unripe peppers come harvest time.

 When To Start Habaneros Indoors